Cybercrime Degree Tracks

 Our Master of Science in Criminal Justice and Criminology offers a concentration in cybercrime for students seeking careers or professional advancement, and for students who ultimately pursue an advanced degree in criminal justice.

-The graduate cybercrime emphasis shares its curriculum with the post-baccalaureate cybercrime certificate, focusing on laws related to electronic devices and the internet, traditional crimes committed using computers, issues relating to the Fourth Amendment, jurisdiction at state and federal levels, and cyber ethics.
+The graduate cybercrime emphasis shares its curriculum with the post-baccalaureate cybercrime certificate.
+These focus on laws related to electronic devices and the internet, traditional crimes committed using computers, issues relating to the Fourth Amendment, jurisdiction at state and federal levels, and cyber ethics.

 Do You Have Questions?
 Contact Us!